techidaily/site-win11/source/_posts/decoding-how-choosing-a-pc-over-a-mac-can-benefit-you-more-9.md

  Touchscreen Macs don’t exist.
 It’s sad but true.
 On the other hand, there are many touchscreen PCs.
 Touchscreens are fun, allowing you to tap directly on your screen instead of moving a mouse around or your finger on a trackpad.

- Although there are[rumors that Apple is working on a touchscreen MacBook](https://www.makeuseof.com/will-apple-make-a-touchscreen-mac/) , the company hasn’t confirmed or denied them; this means there might not be a touchscreen Mac in the works.
+ Although there are [rumors that Apple is working on a touchscreen MacBook](https://www.makeuseof.com/will-apple-make-a-touchscreen-mac/) , the company hasn’t confirmed or denied them; this means there might not be a touchscreen Mac in the works.
 It probably won’t be released for another few years if there is.
-In contrast, there are already[several great touchscreen laptops](https://www.makeuseof.com/best-touchscreen-laptops/) on the market.
+In contrast, there are already [several great touchscreen laptops](https://www.makeuseof.com/best-touchscreen-laptops/) on the market.

  But why wait years for a touchscreen Mac when you can get a touchscreen PC?